-Before we discount anxiety in it’s entirety, it is important to discuss why we have anxiety in the first place.
-When trying to understand danger, or when we are at risk, we need to make a decision.
-Anxiety, and fear, increases adrenaline and other hormones which allow us to choose a decision which will be most beneficial for ourselves.
+Before we discount anxiety in its entirety, it is important to discuss why we have anxiety in the first place.
+When trying to understand the danger, or when we are at risk, we need to make a decision.
+Anxiety and fear increases adrenaline and other hormones which allow us to choose a decision which will be most beneficial for ourselves.
 We can look at this classically as the “fight or flight” response.

 Anxiety is different to fear, however, and this must be noted.
 When we fear things, we are more likely to exhibit responses seen by fight or flight.
 Anxiety is where we focus on the future threat, become tense, vigilant in preparation and are more likely to avoid the situation.
 These two states regularly overlap, but they are distinguishable 3.

 When, in fact, does anxiety become a problem?
 If we all experience it on some level, surely it’s not a big deal?
 The difference is when it begins to control our lives and stop us from doing the things we deem as normal.
 From the DSM V, there are 6 criteria that define generalised anxiety disorder 4.
 These are:

 - Excessive anxiety and worry (apprehensive expectation), occurring more days than not for at least 6 months, about a number of events or activities (such as work or school performance).

 - The individual finds it difficult to control the worry.

 - The anxiety and worry are associated with three (or more) of the following six symptoms (with at least some symptoms having been present for more days than not for the past 6 months):

 - Restlessness, feeling keyed up or on edge.

 - Muscle tension.